 L11 – Climb a short steep wall at first towards right, 6a again, then straight, 5b.
 Enter a corner and climb it getting to the summit.
 5a.

-Descent: it’s possible rapping along an equipped line near “Ponant Neuf”, but it’s better going down towards East – the opposite side of the route - by a short climb (rapping possible), then by walk towards left (North) entering a valley and follow it to Col Termier.
+Descent - Possible rapping along an equipped line near “Ponant Neuf”, anyhow the best solution is the descent by walking.
+Head Eastwards – the opposite side of the climb - and do a short downclimb (rapping possible), then by walk towards left (North) entering a valley and following it to Col Termier.
 From the col scramble down the West side (exposed and steep trail) reaching the basal scree.
 1,45 hour from the summit to the parking.
 This descent is not advisable in early summer, when Col Termier is snow-covered.

 Red tapeNo particulary restrictions in climbing and hiking.

 When to climbWest face is sometimes cold.
 Best season goes from July to September.

 Where to stayHotels and Gite d'etapes in Val Guisane; hotels, gite d'etape, renting rooms and campings in Briançon.